+The easiest way to find your rising sign is to use our free online rising sign calculator.
 Your rising sign is the Zodiac sign that was ascending at the eastern horizon at the exact moment you were born.
 This ascendant is specific to a precise place and time, so as with your moon sign, you'll need to know the date of birth, city of birth, and the exact time of your birth to get the most accurate assessment.
-The ascendant sign changes every two hours, so it's important to have your exact birth time or an approximate that's as close as possible.
-Again, speaking to a professional astrologer can help with both the identification and interpretation.
+The ascendant sign changes every two hours, so it's important to have your exact birth time or an approximate one that's as close as possible.
+Again, speaking to a professional astrologer can help with both identification and interpretation.

 In general, those who were born during the day under a shining sun and those with an ascendant that falls close to the beginning of the sign tend to feel the strongest effects of their rising sign.
 In contrast, those born at night or those with an ascendant that falls near the end of the sign may exhibit more muted effects of the rising sign.
 Another quick rule of thumb to keep in mind is that if you were born just before or just after dawn, your rising sign is likely the same as your sun sign.
 On the other hand, if you were born right before or right after sunset, your rising sign is likely the exact opposite of your sun sign.

 |Aries Rising||Independent, blunt, bold, lively, and dominant|

 |Capricorn Rising||Hardworking, serious, diligent, controlled, and polished|